jvillste/dali/design.md

 * No schema on the database level.
 Schema can be enforced by the applications.

+# Branches in the same index

+* How share physical index structure between branhces?

 # Merge

   [1 name 2 Foo-1.2]